perryr16/i-scream-arcade/README.md

 `bundle exec rake db:create`
 `bundle exec rspec`

-In order to run tests with fresh data you must also clone down and start the [sinatra microservice](https://github.com/perryr16/i-scream-arcade-microservice).
+In order to run tests with fresh data you must delete the VCR cassettes from

+you must also clone down and start the [sinatra microservice](https://github.com/perryr16/i-scream-arcade-microservice).
 Once the microservice has been opened run the following commands to get it setup.

 `bundle install`
 `shotgun`